Carlos1Costa/gameboy-examples/README.md

 SameBoy is an open source Game Boy (DMG) and Game Boy Color (CGB) emulator, written in portable C. Sameboy runs in a SDL frontend for Linux, and a libretro core.
 It also includes a text-based debugger with an expression evaluator.

+## Building assets

+Some of the examples have assets (tilesets, tilemaps, sprites,...).
+If you changes the images, you will have to rebuild assets.

+You will first need to [install img2gb][img2gb-install].
+This can be done with the following command:

+    sudo pip install img2gb

+Then, just run the following command (from the example directory):

+    make assets

 # Examples Index (GameBoy Code)

 This repository contains example programs for the Nintendo GameBoy video game console.